Investing for beginners

 - Fledgling technology firms

-But this guide is first and foremost about investing in stock markets.
+This guide is first and foremost about investing in stock markets – it's most people's first experience of investing.
 And putting your cash into these markets is exactly what it says on the tin: you buy shares in one or more companies with the aim of making a profit.

 And although there are different ways to do it, such as funds (see below), the principle of investing remains the same: you're taking a gamble with your money as there's no guarantee you'll get it all back.
 In the worst case scenario, you could lose it all.